fermyon/developer/content/spin/rust-components.md

 > `wit-bindgen` evolves rapidly to track draft standards.
 Very recent versions of `wit-bindgen` are unlikely to work correctly with Spin.
 So the dependency must be pinned to a specific `rev`.
 Over time, Spin expects to track "peninsulas of stability" in the evolving standards.

-## Read the Rust Spin SDK documentation
+## Read the Rust Spin SDK Documentation

 Although you learned a lot by following the concepts and samples shown here, you can dive even deeper and read the [Rust Spin SDK documentation](https://fermyon.github.io/rust-docs/spin/main/spin_sdk/index.html).